 People heard them speaking in the languages of Parthia, Libya, Crete and other areas.
-And many began to ask, What was the meaning of this amazing miracle?
+Many began to ask, What was the meaning of this amazing miracle?
 Peter was inspired to explain the meaning, and his explanation had nothing to do with the old covenant festival.
 Rather, it fulfilled a prophecy of Joel about the last days.

 We are living in the last days, he told his audience—and the significance of that is even more amazing than the miracle of tongues.
-In Jewish thinking, "the last days" were associated with numerous Old Testament prophecies about the Messiah and the kingdom of God.
+In Jewish thinking, “the last days” were associated with Old Testament prophecies about the Messiah and the kingdom of God.
 Peter was saying, in effect, that a new age had dawned.

-Other New Testament writings fill in the details about this change in ages: the old covenant became obsolete, and the era of faith, truth, Spirit and grace replaced the era of the law of Moses (Gal.
-3:23; John 1:17).
+Other New Testament writings fill in the details about this change in ages: the old covenant became obsolete, and the era of faith, truth, Spirit and grace replaced the era of the law of Moses (Galatians 3:23; John 1:17).
 Although faith, truth, grace and Spirit existed in the old era, the old was dominated by and characterized by law, in contrast to the new era, which is characterized by faith in Jesus Christ.